sortsammcdonald/blog_json_update/README.md

 # 2025.03.22

+Programme now checks if json file has repeat entries.

+Single file now works.
+Need to check for duplicate entries.

 I have refactored the code so now all functions are defined before main.

 Still need to work out how to append single file.